Top 5 Best Moving-Coil/Dynamic Headphones Under $100 2023

 • Wireless/Wired: Wired

-Last but not least is the Shure SRH440 (link to check the price on Amazon) from the American audio manufacturer Shure.
+Last but not least is the Shure SRH440 (discontinued) from the American audio manufacturer Shure.

 Shure SRH440